Don Ross (guitarist): Style and technique

-Don Ross played a Lowden S-10 in the beginning of his career, but since 1997 has played a Lowden O-10.
+Don Ross played a Lowden S-10 in the beginning of his career, and in 1997 started playing a Lowden O-10.
 Today he plays custom-made guitars by Marc Beneteau, a Canadian luthier from St. Thomas, Ontario.
 The Beneteaus are equipped with a combination of microphone and K&K pickups.
 Occasionally he plays a baritone guitar and a harp guitar by Marc Beneteau, or uses a custom 7-string by Oskar Graf, a luthier from Clarendon, Ontario.

 In the liner notes to Ross' 2003 album Robot Monster, Bruce Cockburn writes, "Nobody does what Don Ross does with an acoustic guitar.
 He takes the corners so fast you think he's going to roll, but he never loses control."